-Tara VanDerveer had a vision.
-All these years later, Stanford again enjoys the view from the top.
+Perspective | Tara VanDerveer had a vision.
+Years later, Stanford again enjoys the view from the top.

 We should emerge from it with a deeper understanding of the game’s virtue and the importance of celebrating it.
 We should emerge from it thinking about all that VanDerveer has given to the game and see the benefits of belief and commitment.

 “This program is what it is because of Tara,” said Haley Jones, the tournament’s most outstanding player.
 “The legacy she’s created … it’s just a blessing to be here right now.
 So many great players have passed through this program.
 They have all come for the same reason that we have: to be coached by the greatest to develop you not only as a player but just as a person, as a young woman.
 So I think this is just an honor to be able to do this for her and with her.”
-For decades, Stanford players have been saying the same. “

 The lesson Sunday was one of grace.
 After a 29-year wait, VanDerveer didn’t exhale.
 She definitely didn’t boast.
 She opted to put a long journey in perspective.